-It is unlikely that you will not discuss the exclusion of women and other groups in society and it is vital to do so.
+One of the most difficult elements of Greek democracy to reconcile with modern experience is the exclusion of women and other groups in society from the political process, which you will probably want to discuss with the children.
 For all its limitations, the idea of political equality evident in Athenian democracy was important in later movements for political rights.
-It is also worth pointing out that in its own terms, this was a radical and innovative approach to political equality.
-It took until 1918 for all men to be allowed to vote in Britain and even now, after more than 2500 years, we are still ten years away from the centenary of all women being allowed to vote.
+It is also worth pointing out that on its own terms, this was a radical and innovative approach to political equality.
+It was not until 1918 that all men and some women were allowed to vote in Britain and even now, after more than 2500 years, we are still nearly a decade away from the centenary of all women being allowed to vote (in 1928).

 An information sheet for children that describes the workings of Athenian democracy.

 The weblinks below offer two useful resources to help fill out the children’s picture of the city of Athens and the lives of its people ready for the contrast with Sparta.
 The children will need some familiarity with Athenian democracy to make the most of the interactives.

 This resource offers children the chance to explore the daily lives of a number of different people in ancient Athens including citizens, resident foreigners (metics), a woman, a boy and a slave.